Facebook Pixel

 What are the Weakest Currencies in Europe?

-The top 15 weakest currencies in Europe as of 7th November 2025.
+Below is the list of the top 15 weakest currencies in Europe as of February 2026 against the US dollar.

 1. Hungarian Forint (HUF)